ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Feline</summary>

-+ Feline claws deal more base damage but need to be sharpened in this order:
++ Feline can attack with claws but they need to be sharpened using blocks in this order:
   - Logs or wool
-  - Smooth stone
+  - Smooth stone, Polished stones
   - Iron blocks
   - Diamond blocks
 + Felines can charge a high jump by sneaking.
 + Felines break stone 50% slower.
-  + Some very hard stone types cannot be broken without certain effects.
+  + Some tough stone types cannot be broken.
+  + This can be worked around using strength or efficiency.
-+ Food made from Fish provides more nourishment to Felines.
++ Food made from Fish provides more hunger and saturation to Felines.
 + Felines can toggle Night Vision on or off.

 </details>